bacalhau-project/bacalhau/docs/examples/data-engineering/csv-to-avro-or-parquet/index.md

 -- python3 src/converter.py ../inputs/transactions.csv  ../outputs/transactions.parquet parquet
 ```

-Mounting the csv file from an URL
+### Mounting the CSV File from an URL

 ```
 bacalhau docker run \
 -u https://raw.githubusercontent.com/js-ts/csv_to_avro_or_parquet/master/movies.csv   jsacex/csv-to-arrow-or-parquet \
 -- python3 src/converter.py ../inputs/movies.csv  ../outputs/movies.parquet parquet
 ```

+When a job is sumbitted, Bacalhau prints out the related `job_id`.
+We store that in an environment variable so that we can reuse it later on.

 ```python